 MoneySmart also notes that even when you are legally liable for charges – as you may be in some of the scenarios here – “the amount you are liable for is subject to certain caps.”

-The Australian Securities and Investments Commission (ASIC) has recently updated the ePayments Code, which has some impact on unauthorised transactions.
+The Australian Securities and Investments Commission (ASIC) updated the ePayments Code on the 2nd June, 2022 which has some impact on unauthorised transactions.
+This brought it up to date to handle payments made on the New Payments Platform.

 This code, which relates to all consumer electronic payments, is designed to make things clearer for everyone involved.